Sachindra Lal Singh: Later life and death

-1982, He was a Chairman of Election Committee, Tripura Pradesh Congress Committee, and in charge of North Eastern states.
-He was close with H.N.
+In 1982, he served as chairman of the Election Committee, Tripura Pradesh Congress Committee, and in charge of North Eastern states.
+He was close to H.N.
 Bahuguna, Smt.
 Nandini Satpathy, Santosh Mohan Dev, Gopinath Bardoloi, K. Kamraaj, Dr. B.C.
-Roy, Mohan Lal Sukhadiya etc.
+Roy, Mohan Lal Sukhadiya and others.

 Since 1977 he was living in New Delhi with his wife and children (Ashish Lal Singh, Nandita Singh, Debashish Lal Singh, Namita Singh), and died there on 9 December 2000.
 His body was brought to Agartala by the Government and cremated at Dashami Ghat cremation ground, Agartala, with full State Honour.
-He was awarded "Friends of Liberation War Honour" posthumously in 2012 from Bangladesh for his outstanding contributions in the Bangladesh Liberation War.
+He was awarded "Friends of Liberation War Honour" posthumously in 2012 by Bangladesh for his outstanding contributions in the Bangladesh Liberation War.